 Force can only be used on reasonable grounds which include:

 - to prevent damage to property or

-- if there is resistance to a lawful, legitimate.
+- if there is resistance to a lawful, legitimate instruction.

 The level of force used depends on the situation.
-It used when a prisoner is likely to:
+It used when a prisoner is likely to either:

 - injure themselves

-- cause a disturbance that is likely o involve others
+- cause a disturbance that is likely to involve others

 - threaten the safety of others.